civond/reef_halo_segmentation/README.md

     └── mask/

-Upon completion, the relevant logs, figures, and model will be outputted in ./logs/ ./figures/ ./model/ respectively.
+Upon exiting the train loop, timestamped logs, figures, and model will be outputted in ./logs/ ./figures/ ./model/ respectively.
 During inference, a raster in the .tif format is required.
 </div>